Ansh-dhanani/Stock/README.md

 ## 📜 License

 This project is not currently licensed.
-If you are interested in licensing information, feel free to contact the maintainer.
+If you are interested in licensing information, feel free to contact the me.

 ---